seung-lab/ChunkFlow.jl/README.md

 TODO list
 ===================
-1. Improve documentation pipeline, there were many bugs primarily because ZNN assumes column-major, and python uses row-major order.
-2. Make use of the scratch space provided in each node.
+1. Make use of the scratch space provided in each node.
-3. Evaluate moving from SGE to Slurm
+2. Evaluate moving from SGE to Slurm
-4. Add omnifycation and watershed to the scheduler with the right dependencies
-5. Remove files from earlier stages of the pipeline while processing the following stages to free space.
+3. change znn to read/write chunk directly from/to hdf5 file to avoid choping and merging